Introduction

 Awareness Is No Longer the Issue

 The remaining risk is fragmented, patchwork compliance — spreadsheets, disconnected documents, generic AML manuals, and undocumented assumptions.
+That approach will not withstand audit scrutiny.

 What AUSTRAC Will Expect to See